modelhub/front/README.md

     server.exe
     ```

-3. Local request redirection is required, for local development to send `modelhub.autodesk.com` to `127.0.0.1`
+4. Local request redirection is required, for local development to send `modelhub.autodesk.com` to `127.0.0.1`

-4. Open a browser and navigate to `modelhub.autodesk.com:8080`, if you're looking at a valid web page congratz, if not, better luck next time.
+5. Open a browser and navigate to `modelhub.autodesk.com:8080`, if you're looking at a valid web page congratz, if not, better luck next time.

 When pulling latest changes it is not always necessary but probably good practice to follow these steps:

     1. stop the server
     2. run `npm install` to ensure all npm and bower dependencies are present and up to date
-    3. delete the `src/server/data` directory in case there has been a change to the data schema
     4. ensure `watchSass` grunt task is running
     5. run `buildServer` grunt task in case any server changes have been made
     6. restart the server